r4gus/keypass/README.md

 # PassKeeZ

-> I'm currently moving this application and some of its dependencies to the Zig-Sec organization on Github.
-This means that builds will probably fail as the URIs for the packages have changed.
-You can find pre-compiled binaries for PassKeeZ version 0.4.0 under Releases.
-Stay tuned!

-A FIDO2/ Passkey compatible authenticator for Linux based on [keylib](https://github.com/r4gus/keylib).
+PassKeeZ is a Passkey (FIDO2) compatible authenticator for Linux based on [keylib](https://github.com/r4gus/keylib).

-The project exclusively supports Linux due to the absence of a standardized API for interprocess communication (IPC) between the client and authenticator.
+The project currently supports only Linux due to the absence of a standardized API for interprocess communication (IPC) between the client and authenticator.
 As a workaround, platform authenticators on Linux act as virtual USB HID devices utilizing uhid.
 However, extending this functionality to other platforms remains unexplored as I haven't had the opportunity to investigate the equivalent mechanisms elsewhere.

 | Browser | Supported? | Tested version| Notes |
 |:-------:|:----------:|:-------------:|:-----:|